microsoft/vscode-docs/docs/editor/port-forwarding.md

 ### Can I configure policies across my organization?

+If you're part of an organization that wants to control access to port forwarding, you can do so by allowing or denying access to the domain `global.rel.tunnels.api.visualstudio.com`.

-Yes!
-You can configure and then deploy group policy settings for dev tunnels.
+You can also configure and then deploy group policy settings for dev tunnels.
 You can learn more in the [dev tunnels documentation](https://learn.microsoft.com/azure/developer/dev-tunnels/policies).